Jxsou-s-Lighting/discord-bot/README.md

-dont use the code lol
+dont use the code lmao